 nano is a simple command-line editor.
 It’s a good introduction to using a command-line editor because it includes easy-to-follow on-screen help.
 See the nano man page.

 vim is a

 vi-compatible text editor.
-It has many powerful enhancements for moving around, searching and editing documents.
+It has many powerful enhancements for moving around, searching, and editing documents.
 Basic editing is simple to learn, and there’s additional functionality to explore.
-You can access most of the functionality by using keystroke combinations that trigger certain behaviour.
+You can access most of the functionality by using keystroke combinations that trigger certain behavior.

 vi, is found in most UNIX-based operating systems.
 See the vim man page.